Stormatree/Flash-Platformer-Game/README.md

 In theory you could totally reformat the Main.as, Spawner.as, UI.as, and the scripts in com.game.ents to make your own version of this game.

-But this isn't really meant to be a template, and the above .as files noted above are heavily tied to the current state of com.game.ents.
+But this isn't really meant to be a template, and the .as files noted above are heavily tied to the current state of com.game.ents.